Performative Reinforcement Learning with Linear Markov Decision Process: Model

+Now suppose the learner has found a stable occupancy measure $d_S$ and the corresponding MDP is $M_S = M(d_S) = M(\pi^{d_S})$.
+Then after deploying the policy $\pi^{d_S}$ the resulting occupancy measure is $d_S$ and the learner doesn’t want to re-optimize.

 \textbf{Linear Markov Decision Process}.
-We now introduce the definition of the linear Markov decision process~\parencite{JYWJ20}.
+We now introduce the definition of the linear Markov decision process~\citep{JYWJ20}.
 We assume known features $\phi : \calS \times \calA \rightarrow \R^D$ where each state, action pair $(s,a)$ is represented by the feature $\phi(s,a)$.
-We will write $\Phi \in \R^{SA \times D}$ to denote the feature matrix.
-To be precise, $\Phi$ is actually a function from state, action space to $\R^D$, and we only assume it's a matrix for ease of prsentation.
-Note that, one can approximate a continuous and bounded state space by a finite state-space up to any desired accuracy and consider the feature matrix for that finite state-space.
+Although the classic paper of \cite{JYWJ20} consider infinite state-space, we will assume finite state-space and write $\Phi \in \R^{SA \times D}$ to denote the feature matrix.
+However, the state-space can be arbitrarily large compared to the dimension $D$ of the features.
+We assume finite state-space but we believe our argument can be generalized to infinite state-space as well.
+In particular, observe that, one can always approximate a continuous and bounded state space by a finite state-space up to any desired accuracy and consider the feature matrix for that finite state-space.

 In our setting, the MDP's are parameterized by the occupancy measure $d$.
 Given an occupancy measure $d$, let $r_d$ be the corresponding reward function and $P_d$ be the corresponding probability transition function.
 Then there exist unknown parameters $\theta_d \in \R^D$ and $D$-dimensional measure $\bm{\mu}_d = (\mu^1_d,\ldots, \mu^D_d)$ such that the following holds.